Learning and Serving Since 1992

 When the schools merged, MDS-MNSA had representatives from both previous school boards and other newly elected members seated on the board.
 Both schools retained their Directors.
 In September 2010 the Board determined the school would go forward as Metro Deaf School, dropping Minnesota North Star Academy from its name but still serving students PK-12.

 In 2019, after the increase of student numbers impeding on available space, Metro Deaf School moved into a new 56,000 square foot space at 1125 Energy Park Drive in Saint Paul, MN. in 2022, MDS averaged 125 students, doubling in size from 2008.
-In 2022, MDS announced the opening of a birth-3 program for fall of 2022.
+In 2022, MDS announced the opening of a birth-3 program for fall of 2022 with record enrollment of 139 students.

 Metro Deaf School continues to lead the way in special education charter schools in the country.